 Protect precious water resources including creeks, rivers, and streams

 Create new urban open spaces and environmental education programs

-In order to ensure accountability, transparency, and public oversight of all funds collected and allocated under these measures, as guided by the Expenditure Plan, the Authority releases an annual status report to explain the amount of funds collected and expended and provide status of projects authorized to receive funding.
+In order to ensure accountability, transparency, and public oversight of all funds collected and allocated under these measures, as guided by the Measure Q Expenditure Plan and the 2020 Expenditure Plan for Measure T, the Authority releases an annual status report to explain the amount of funds collected and expended and provide status of projects authorized to receive funding.
 The Expenditure Oversight Committee provides independent public oversight for all funds collected and allocated by Measure Q and T to ensure accountability and transparency.